-Each entrant will receive a letter and certificate of participation.
-Runner up entries will receive certificates and individualised feedback from our judges.
-Winning entries will receive a winning certificate, a trophy, individualised feedback and entries may be posted on the Young Citizens website and social media channels.
+Each entrant will receive a feedback letter and certificate of participation.
+Runners-up will receive a certificate and individualised feedback from our judges.
+The winners will receive a certificate, a trophy, individualised feedback and their entries may be shared on the Young Citizens website and our social media channels.

 If you have any questions about our competitions, email us or call us at 020 7566 4141.

 Please see terms and conditions for further details.